Updated 14 July 2012 and 2 August 2014.

 Samuel too, it turns out, was a casualty of war, though his wounds were not fatal.
 They were however sufficiently severe for him to be discharged from the Army on 19 June 1916.
 This we know from the records which show that Lance Corporal Samuel Atcherley of the Kings Shropshire Light Infantry, Regimental Number 9258, was issued with a Silver War Badge, number 188614.
 The creation of the Silver War Badge, inscribed with the words “For King and Empire” and “Services Rendered”, and its issue to military personnel discharged through illness or injury, was authorised by King George V in September 1916.
 Its purpose was to protect the wearer from accusations of cowardice for being at home while his countrymen were away fighting.

 Unfortunately, the records relating to the issue of this badge do not give specific details of the nature of the serviceman’s injury, nor do they tell us where, when or in what circumstances the injury was received.
-It seems however that Samuel Atcherley recovered and returned to military service.
-His Medal Roll Index Card notes that he was not only a Lance Corporal with the KSLI, but also a Private in the RAOC (Royal Army Ordnance Corps) and on the back of the card is a reference to the 53rd Welsh Division.
+Whatever the nature of his injuries, Samuel was by 1917 able to take up employment as a messenger with His Majesty’s Dockyard at Pembroke Dock, which is where he was working when his son James Henry Atcherley was born (see the extract from James’s birth certificate below).
+And it appears that Samuel later returned to military service, as his Medal Roll Index Card notes that he was not only a Lance Corporal with the KSLI, but also a Private in the RAOC (Royal Army Ordnance Corps).
+On the back of the card is a reference to the 53rd Welsh Division.

 Army Medal Office WWI Medal Index Card for Samuel Atcherley.
 Copy viewed at Ancestry.